 Abdullah Yousif, Georgia Pacific, Systems Engineer

 Georgia-Pacific is one of the world's leading makers of tissue, pulp, packaging and building products and plays a leading role in industrial IoT within the parent company Koch industries group.
-Yousif has engaged with the 5G use cases that Koch Industries is implementing across its companies and demonstrated their security challenges and how they implement best practices into cellular infrastructure in his session.
+Yousif has engaged with the 5G use cases that Koch Industries is implementing across its companies and demonstrated their security challenges and how they implement best practises into cellular infrastructure in his session.

 He said the traditional Purdue model has collapsed.
 Because cellular networks are inherently flat, the Purdue model does not extend to cellular, which means there is no context-based segmentation.
 The company has already implemented AGVs, sensors, cameras, and mobile devices as use cases for private cellular networks and will use AR/VR in the future.
 Their security concern was the complex requirements of the device ecosystem.

 Considering their diverse business, the future connectivity will span multiple communication layers such as Wi-Fi, cellular, satellite, etc. They started from understanding the value props, advantages and key gaps in a use case compared to existing or alternatives.
 They had defined performance and security as necessary to continue to deliver business value.